 The simple act of tipping can be an anxious moment for many people while on safari, and the subject of much discussion and seeking of advice.

 We like to reward excellent service, but hate being worked over for a tip.
 There is nothing worse than lodge staff hovering expectantly near you while checking out – which we are sure does happen every now and then.
 And we object to a tip being expected or automatically included in the bill.
+On the other hand, a tip can be empowering for all concerned, and adds to the value that we all provide as safari goers in Africa’s rural areas.
+Your tip does make a real difference, where it counts.

 Based on the many queries our team has fielded, we realise we are not alone in this.